Services (including falls prevention/home safety)

-- Home Accessibility Modifications* to facilitate independence and safety (e.g. widening doorways, removing tubs, and installing a shower stall.)
+- Home Modifications to facilitate independence and safety (e.g. installing grab bars, widening doorways, installing stair hand-railings, and repairing steps).

 - A Matter of Balance evidence-based group classes, held for 8 sessions (2 hours each) to help decrease the fear of falling, educate individuals about falls prevention strategies, and instruct in basic exercises to help reduce falls risk.